 The Char-Broil® Digital Electric Smoker is an easy smoker to use when smoking BBQ ribs.
 It manages heat, air and moisture so that your ribs are perfectly smoked, tender, juicy and ready to eat after five to six hours.
 Try this recipe by Chef Ben Vaughn for your next party or just a special meal for family or friends.

-Thirty minutes before smoking, remove the ribs from the refrigerator.
+Remove the ribs from the refrigerator 30 minutes before smoking.
 Let stand at room temperature.

 Add wood chips to the chip box and fill up the water pan to the suggested amount.
 Preheat your Digital Electric Smoker for 40 minutes.